hajdumozes/exam-tic-tac-toe/notes.md

 case 4: any other, no win with diagonal -> game over, have a winner

+scenario: draw

+case 1: there are empty spaces -> false

-scenario: draw case 1: no empty space -> game over, no winner
+case 1: no empty space -> true

 pomodoro 1: